 Moved into our new digs in the afternoon after Bruce picked us up.
-If you read the last post you might remember we looking after John and Merrill’s house while they are in India.
-You know that travelling isn’t always comfortable and, if you want to see the world on the cheap, sometimes you have to make sacrifices.
+If you read the last post you might remember we looking after John and Merrill’s house while they are in fortable and, if you want to see the world on the cheap, sometimes you have to make sacrifices.
 When you do make those sacrifices you just focus on the good and let the bad drift away.
 Not every place is up to our standards and John’s place is one of those that really push the limit.

 First off the tennis court is not a private one but we have to share it with the other 10 town homes in the gated development.
 Secondly the damn palm tree in the backyard partially blocks the view of the harbour bridge from the second floor balcony.
 There aren’t any fruit trees in the backyard and the guy next door is always making splashing noises in the pool.
 Some times this trip doesn’t seem like it is worth all the trouble.